lexman/ex-continuous-processing/README.md

 ### Push the changes after processing
 Now that our workstation is able to write to github, we can automate publication with this new rule at the end of the ``Makefile`` :

-    pushed.txt: valid.txt ../data/sp500-companies.csv
+    pushed.txt: valid.txt
         git add ../data/sp500-companies.csv
-        git commit -m "[data] automatic update" || exit 0 git push publish
+        git commit -m "[data][skip ci] automatic update" || exit 0 git push publish
-        echo "Update has been pushed if there was some change" > pushed.txt
+        echo "Update has been pushed if there was a change" > pushed.txt

-The first line ``pushed.txt: valid.txt ../data/sp500-companies.csv`` means that validation of data must have succeeded before we try publishing.
-The last line creates file ``pushed.txt`` so that running ``make`` again won't run this code again, unless ``valid.txt`` has changed.
+The first line ``pushed.txt: valid.txt`` means that validation of data must have succeeded before we try publishing.
+The last line creates file ``pushed.txt`` so that running ``make`` again won't run this code again, unless ``valid.txt`` has changed (which means something has changed in the data).

 The git part of this code needs to be explained :
 * If there has been no change in ``../data/sp500-companies.csv``, ``git add`` will succeed but won't add any change to the repository.
 In this case, ``|| exit 0`` in the ``git commit`` line prevents the command from failing...
 And ``make`` can go on with ``git push`` that will succeed even if there is nothing to publish.
 * If there has been some change in file ``../data/sp500-companies.csv``, the code is pretty straightforward...

+We'll also change the main rule of the Makefile, because now the purpose of the project is to publish :

+    all: valid.txt

+Let's see what it does :

     $ make pushed.txt
     > blabla

-## Configure travis-ci to run the project
+## Run the project with travis-ci

 ### Configure the ssh key